r-alejo-z95/etch-a-sketch/README.md

 1. Open the app and hover over the grid to start drawing.
 2. Optionally, change the grid size.
-3. Optionally, activate the extra features for random colors and progressive darkening.
+3. Optionally, activate the rainbow feature for random colors.
 4. Have fun!